-Benefit Description 34.
+Benefit Description 33.
 Prosthetic Devices The Plan covers prosthetic devices when ordered by a Plan Provider.
 The cost of the repair and maintenance of a covered device is also covered.
 In order to be covered, all devices must be able to withstand repeated use.
 Coverage is only available for: The least costly prosthetic device adequate to allow you to perform Activities of Daily Living.
 Activities of Daily Living do not include special functions needed for occupational purposes or sports; and One item of each type of prosthetic device.
 No back-up items or items that serve a duplicate purpose are covered.
 Covered prostheses include: Breast prostheses, including replacements and mastectomy bras Prosthetic arms and legs (including myoelectric and bionic arms and legs) Prosthetic eyes Member Cost Sharing amounts you are required to pay are based on the cost of equipment to the Plan.
-35. Reconstructive Surgery The Plan covers reconstructive and restorative surgical procedures as follows: Reconstructive surgery is covered when the surgery can reasonably be expected to improve or correct a Physical Functional Impairment resulting from an accidental injury, illness, congenital anomaly, birth injury or prior surgical procedure.
+34. Reconstructive Surgery The Plan covers reconstructive and restorative surgical procedures as follows: Reconstructive surgery is covered when the surgery can reasonably be expected to improve or correct a Physical Functional Impairment resulting from an accidental injury, illness, congenital anomaly, birth injury or prior surgical procedure.
 If reconstructive surgery is performed to improve or correct a Physical Functional Impairment, as stated above, Cosmetic Services that are incidental to that surgery are also covered.
 After a Physical Functional Impairment is corrected, no further Cosmetic Services are covered by the Plan.
 Restorative surgery is covered to repair or restore appearance damaged by an accidental injury.
 (For example, this benefit would cover repair of a facial deformity following an automobile accident.)
 Benefits are also provided for the following: Post mastectomy care, including coverage for: Prostheses and physical complications for all stages of mastectomy, including lymphedemas, in a manner determined in consultation with the attending physician and the patient; Reconstruction of the breast on which the mastectomy was performed; Surgery and reconstruction of the other breast to produce a symmetrical appearance.
-Treatment of cleft lip and cleft palate for children up to the age of 18, including coverage for: Medical, dental, oral, and facial surgery, including surgery performed by oral and plastic surgeons, and surgical management and follow-up care related to such surgery; Orthodontic treatment; Preventative and restorative dentistry to ensure good health and adequate dental structures to support orthodontic treatment or prosthetic management therapy;
+Treatment of cleft lip and cleft palate for children up to the age of 18, including coverage for: Medical, dental, oral, and facial surgery, including surgery performed by oral and plastic surgeons, and surgical management and follow-up care related to such surgery; Orthodontic treatment;